Nawhath/Instana_workshop/preparation/ssh-with-putty.md

 </picture>

-14. Repeat steps 1-11 for another VM, the Instana Server, using "Server-ssh-key.pem".
+14. Repeat steps 1-11 for another VM, using "Manage-To-Target-ssh-key_ID0.pem".